nguyenhoang711/varmq/README.md

 ![CodeRabbit Pull Request Reviews](https://img.shields.io/coderabbit/prs/github/goptics/varmq?utm_source=oss&utm_medium=github&utm_campaign=goptics%2Fvarmq&labelColor=171717&color=FF570A&link=https%3A%2F%2Fcoderabbit.ai&label=CodeRabbit+Reviews)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE)

-VarMQ is a high-performance message queue for Go that handles concurrency well.
-It combines a message queue with worker pool management in a type-safe way using Go generics.
-The package helps you process messages asynchronously, handle errors properly, store data persistently, and scale across systems when needed.
-It does all this with a clean API that's easy to work with.
+**VarMQ** is a high-performance message queue for Go that simplifies concurrent task processing.
+It combines a message queue with worker pool management using Go generics, providing type safety without sacrificing performance.

+With VarMQ, you can process messages asynchronously, handle errors properly, store data persistently, and scale across systems when needed.
+All through a clean, intuitive API that feels natural to Go developers.

-its not an another killer of rabbitMQ or kafka. its just a simple message queue with high-level worker pool management system. which provides you a real persistent and distributed queue abstraction layer using [adapters](./docs/API_REFERENCE.md#available-adapters).
+This isn't meant to replace RabbitMQ or Kafka - VarMQ serves a different purpose as a lightweight, in-process message queue with strong worker management.
+For persistence and distribution, it offers a flexible [adapter system](./docs/API_REFERENCE.md#available-adapters) that extends its capabilities beyond simple in-memory queues.

 ## Features